UniversalDevicesInc-PG3/udi-poly-notification/(draft WIP).md

 ### Notify Nodes with predefined messages

-A Notify node accepts a Device ON/DeviceOFF from a scene or a program
+A Notify node accepts a Device ON / Device OFF from a scene or a program
 - Create a Notify node in the Configuration using "Add Notify Nodes” as follows:
   - ID for Node: Set this to a short unique string (to be used for the nodeid in the ISY)
   - Name for Node: This text string will become the beginning of the message sent so descriptive names are helpful here.
 For example ‘Kitchen’.
 So when used with the predefined Light on message, the message delivered is ‘Kitchen Light on’